supreme-gg-gg/instagram-cli/README.md

 instagram cleanup -t                       # cleanup media and session cache files
 ```

+> All searches in the package uses a custom fuzzy matching based on ratcliff/obershelp similarity algorithm.
+This means chat search and emoji search will be more flexible and forgiving.

 ## Chat Commands

 The following commands should be typed and sent in the chat box in chat interface: